fxyxx/infinite-shop/README.md

 # infinite shop
->Simple shop for your product
+>Example of simple shop for your product